Reading underserved learners’ applications to grad school: we need to stop failing them

 The distance traveled metric is an idea I often mention when I’m working on hiring and selection scenarios.
 I like the way the Kapor Center describes this in their advice on diversity in tech: that “distance traveled” measures take into account where a candidate comes from.
 That it gives credit.
 This resonates with me, as someone who sees marathons behind some kids and easy strolls behind others.
 I also like it because I’m a social scientist working on data, and I think measuring change over time is always better than a snapshot.

-We advise vulnerable learners to cut away the personal from their statements, tell them how to put on a mask that makes them look more like all those confident, successful, expected kids.
+We advise underserved learners to cut away the personal from their statements, tell them how to put on a mask that makes them look more like all those confident, successful, expected kids.
 And to be fair, I give this advice too.
 I help with the jargon and the foot-in-the-door and I tell them how to code switch their makeup and clothes.
 But I wish I didn’t have to do it so much.

-For vulnerable learners, their life is work.
+For underserved learners, their life is work.
 I don’t have all the answers for this complicated assessment situation, but I wish that grad programs could see this more clearly: that for a student surviving extraordinary circumstances, a B grade can be a fundamentally different measure, a striking achievement.
 That we need to reach out to them, that twenty minutes asking for their stories can change everything about what we think of their potential.
 That there is so much that they already have done, to earn getting in.

 “They’re lucky to have you.”